-Things are taking shape at the new site for the Prebys Innovation & Education Center at Sharp HealthCare in Kearny Mesa.
+Things are taking shape at the new site for the Sharp Prebys Innovation and Education Center at Sharp HealthCare in Kearny Mesa.
 In just a few months since, Sharp leadership along with The Conrad Prebys Foundation broke ground for what will be the most cutting-edge teaching facility for San Diego, complete with a 300-seat auditorium, simulation center, nursing institute and innovation and technology immersion hub.

-“The Prebys Innovation & Education Center will ensure the commitment of Sharp HealthCare to provide San Diegans with care of the highest quality through the continuous education of Sharp physicians, nurses, staff and leadership, and will also offer community engagement facilities,” said Tony Cortes, board chair of The Conrad Prebys Foundation.
+“The Sharp Prebys Innovation & Education Center will ensure the commitment of Sharp HealthCare to provide San Diegans with care of the highest quality through the continuous education of Sharp physicians, nurses, staff and leadership, and will also offer community engagement facilities,” said Tony Cortes, board chair of The Conrad Prebys Foundation.
 "The intent of this challenge grant is to inspire others to support Sharp and share our commitment to the best possible health care in our region.”

 The capital project is comprised of a 70,000-square-foot, four-story addition to Sharp’s corporate headquarters made possible with building partners McCarthy and Hanna Gabriel Wells.